-There is no charge for the initial card; however, the cost for replacing a lost/damaged ID card is \$10.00, payable to the Business Office, HFH Room 202, prior to the time of photographing.
+There is no charge for the initial card; however, the cost for replacing a lost/damaged ID card is \$10.00, payable to the Office of Student Accounts HFH Room 202.
+The cost of the new ID card is charged directly to your student account.

-Failure to produce an ID card when asked by a University official will result in disciplinary action.
-Students should not lend out University ID cards under any circumstance.
-Upon request, students must surrender their ID cards to authorized University personnel, to include but is not limited to Public Safety, Residential Life staff, the Vice President for Student Life, Dean of Students, and Human Resources.
+Failure to produce an ID card when asked by a University official may result in disciplinary action.
+Students should not lend out Univers ID cards under any circumstance.
+Upon request, students must surrender their ID cards to authorized University personnel, to include but is not limited to Public Safety, Residential Life staff, the Dean of Students, and Human Resources.
 Students must provide accurate information and must comply with the directions of such officials in the performance of their duties.
-Furnishing false identification to University personnel will result in judicial charges being filed.
-Tampering with or falsifying the student ID card is a violation of the student Code of Conduct.